dirkneuhaeuser/algorithms/README.md

 ![patrick-tomasso-Oaqk7qqNh_c-unsplash](https://user-images.githubusercontent.com/44442845/128397574-cb38d50c-08ef-4fe3-9b5e-1ca613c6af65.jpg)

 For the love of competetive programming, this repository contains an introduction to common algorithms in competitive programming.
 The explainations are by no means complete and also very consise.
-In particular, I concentrate on the implementation side.
-If you think something is missing in a specific section or have a question, please reach out to me!
+It is meant as a look up, and therefore, we concentrate on the implementation side.
+If you find something is missing in a specific section or have a question, please reach out to me!

-Further, to study the algorithms and to feel comfortable using them, one has to solve a couple problems, which require these techniques.
-We mostly follow the recommondations by [[1]](#2).
+To practice the algorithms, we mostly follow the recommondations by [[1]](#2).
 For a list of all solved problems, containing also hints and solutions, go [here](https://github.com/dirkneuhaeuser/algorithms/tree/master/problems).

 # Table of Contents